 “If you know that He is righteous, you know that everyone who practices righteousness is born of Him.”

 Verses 28 and 29 begin a section running through chapter three that deals with how the believer relates to God’s righteousness.
-A life characterized by sin is incompatible with a God of absolute righteousness.
+A life characterized by sin is compatible with a God of absolute righteousness.

 2:28-3:3 deal with the motivation for righteousness – the Rapture.
 Those who anticipate the Rapture will meet the Lord with an attitude of courage.
 The reason for this courage is their walk with Him in time.
 They are confident of their fellowship with Him.